corda/corda-docs/content/en/docs/cenm/1.3/signing-service.md

 ./gradlew shadowJar
 ```

-This will create a jar called `azure-keyvault-with-deps.jar` which can be referenced in the config.
+This will create a jar called `azure-keyvault-with-deps.jar` which can be referenced in the configuration.

 #### Global Certificate Store